ArtBlocks/artblocks-starter-template/README.md

 ## Quick Start:

 This runs on Node with some dependencies.
-Download, unzip and then go to the folder where `package.json` is and run `npm install` to install the dependencies necessary to run the tool.
+Download or clone the repo, navigate into the directory, and run npm install:

 ```bash
 $ npm install